adinium72/ECM1400-Coursework/README.md

 + [uk-covid19](https://github.com/publichealthengland/coronavirus-dashboard-api-python-sdk)
 + [newsapi](https://newsapi.org/docs/client-libraries/python)

-Guidance regarding how to install these Python packages in the command prompt within Windows.
+Guidance regarding how to install these Python packages in the command prompt within Windows is contained in the links above as well as below in this README file.

 The following modules built in to Python (within the Python Standard Library) are also required: